 - Addiction treatment is not one size fits all.
 There are many options-use them. - Compliance with treatment is important and tends to be greater in older adults compared to younger adults.
-Continually support treatment. - Treatment is not a "carve out" available only in select settings. - \While abstinence is often the goal, it is not the only goal. - Assess outcomes and change the treatment when it isn't working.
+Continually support treatment. - Treatment is not a "carve out" available only in select settings. - While abstinence is often the goal, it is not the only goal.